jennahgosciak/capstone_research/README.md

 # 2022-2023 Capstone Project (Team 2)

-This repository holds all the code used in developing Team 2's Capstone project for the 2022-2023 academic year
+This repository holds all the code used in developing Team 2's Capstone project for the 2022-2023 academic year.

 The Project Team:
 - Adelaide Currin